 The best weighted blankets in the UK

-While the cover is plush, rest assured that if you tend to overheat during sleep, the cooling cotton material is breathable and able to regulate temperature.
-The cover can also be removed and washed in the machine (at a lower temperature) to keep it fresh and hygienic, and without running the risk of disturbing those essential glass nano-beads.
-The only downside is that, like Simba’s other sleep products, the Orbit Weighted Blanket is available in one colour only: mid-grey.
+The cover can also be removed and washed in the machine (at a lower temperature) to keep it fresh and hygienic, and without running the risk of disturbing those beads.
+The only downside is that, like Simba’s other sleep products, the Orbit Weighted Blanket is available in just one colour.

-This blissful Mela Weighted Blanket is made with 100% cotton so you stay cosy and cool while the gentle weight of the glass beads work their magic to ease your stress and help you sleep soundly.
+This blissful Mela Weighted Blanket is made with 100% breathable cotton so that you stay cool while the gentle weight of the glass beads work their magic to ease your stress and help you sleep more soundly.

-There’s a good range of weights to choose from here, which should suit most body weights.
-Adult options start at 5.5kg (for body weights of 50kg and higher) increasing to 11kg (for body weights of 100kg and higher).
+There’s a good range of weights to choose from here, with an option to suit most body weights.
+Adult options start at 5.5kg (for body weights of 50kg and higher), increasing to 11kg (for body weights of 100kg or more).

-As well as being rustle-free and double-sided (with a cooling cotton side and a super-snuggly fleece side), the Mela Weighted Blanket comes on a risk-free 30-night trial.
-So if you’re unsure of the weight or size you need – or even whether a weighted blanket is for you – then you can try it out and return it for a full refund in case you change your mind
+As well as being rustle-free and double-sided (with a cooling cotton side and a cosy fleece side), the Mela Weighted Blanket comes on a risk-free 30-night trial.
+So if you’re unsure of the weight or size you need, then you can try it out and return it for an alternative weight or a refund if it isn't quite right.

-But Silentnight’s weighted blanket is only available in two weights, one size (150x200cm, suitable for a double bed) and one colour (a mid-grey shade).
-Other weighted blanket brands offer far more choice in terms of weight, blanket size and color, but the Wellbeing Weighted Blanket is great value for money and it’s well-made.
-The tactile microfibre cover also makes it a strong choice if stress or anxiety keep you up at night, with the blanket’s supportive swaddling quality designed to help you sleep like a baby.
+Any downsides?
+Yes, it's only available in two weights, one size (150x200cm, suitable for a double bed) and one colour (grey).
+Other weighted blanket brands offer far more choice in terms of weight, blanket size and colour, but the Wellbeing Weighted Blanket is good value for money.

-If you’re after a cheap and cheerful weighted blanket for sleeping and napping, then this affordable no-frills option by Brentfords is a great choice.
-It comes in two different weights – 6kg and 8kg – and will fit a double bed.
-So not a huge choice in terms of weight or blanket size, but it’s the cheapest weighted blanket in this guide so we can’t demand too much.
+If you’re after an affordable weighted blanket for sleeping and napping, then this no-frills option by Brentfords is a great choice.
+It comes in three different weights – 4kg, 6kg and 8kg – and will fit a double bed.
+So not a huge choice in terms of weight or blanket size, but it’s very cheap so we can’t demand too much.

-The recommendation for weighted blankets is that they should be 8-12% of your body weight, so if you need a higher weight than what the Brentfords Weighted Blanket offers, check out the Mela Weighted Blanket above or the John Lewis Weighted Blanket below, which go up to 11.5kg and 11kg respectively.
-Brentfords also makes a smaller 4kg option that’s ideal for a single bed or for napping on the sofa.
+The recommendation for weighted blankets is that they should be roughly 10% of your body weight, so if you need a higher weight than what the Brentfords Weighted Blanket offers, check out the Mela Weighted Blanket above or the John Lewis Weighted Blanket below.

 The soft polyester cover is cosy, while the non-toxic micro glass-bead filling is contained within securely stitched pockets to avoid bunching up of the beads.
-The Brentfords Weighted Blanket also comes in a carry case, which makes it just that little bit easier to transport when you're using it away from home.
+The Brentfords Weighted Blanket also comes in a carry case, making it a little easier to keep clean if you're packing it for use away from home.

 How to choose the best weighted blanket for you

-When deciding upon which weighted blanket to buy, the first thing to consider is your body weight.
+When deciding upon a weighted blanket, the first thing to consider is your body weight.
 The ideal blanket should be 8-12% of your body weight and no more.
-We look at this in more detail further down in this guide, so for now here are some other things to consider when choosing a good weighted blanket:
+We look at this in more detail further down in this guide, so for now here are some other things to consider when choosing a heavy blanket:

 - Is it the right size?
-Make sure you choose the right one for your size of mattress (or slightly smaller).
-Weighted blankets are designed to sit directly on top of the mattress and not hang over the sides like a duvet.
-This ensures the weight stays evenly distributed on your body, which is essential if you want to enjoy all the relaxing benefits.
+Weighted blankets are designed to lie flat on top of you and not hang over the sides like a duvet.
+This ensures the weight stays evenly distributed across your body, which is essential if you want to enjoy all those calming benefits.

 - Is it washable?
-Some blankets can be machine washed on a cold setting, while others have removable covers that can be washed.
+Some blankets can be machine washed on a cold setting, while others have removable covers.
 The hardest to care for are spot-clean only.
 Check before you buy, in case you are after a washable weighted blanket.

-- Do you sleep hot or suffer from allergies?
-If you tend to overheat, the best weighted blanket for you has a cooling cotton cover.
-Ditto if you suffer from allergies, with hypoallergenic materials and organic cotton choices also available.
+- Do you sleep hot or have allergies?
+If you overheat during sleep, the best weighted blanket for you is one with a cooling cover.
+And if you have allergies, choose one made with hypoallergenic materials such as organic cotton.

 - Do you have a medical condition?
 The blankets in our guide are designed for use by healthy adults.
-If you have chronic respiratory or circulatory issues, asthma, low blood pressure, type 2 diabetes, or claustrophobia, then the use of weighted blankets is not advised.
+If you have chronic respiratory or circulatory issues, asthma, low blood pressure, type 2 diabetes, or claustrophobia, the use of weighted blankets is not advised.
 If in doubt, speak with your doctor before buying.